ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

     inet 172.31.196.154/20 brd 172.31.207.255 scope global eth0
 ```

-**Answer:** 172.31.196.154 on eth0 — that's WSL2's internal virtual adapter, not something reachable from outside.
+**Answer:** 172.31.196.154 on eth0 - WSL2's internal virtual adapter, not reachable from outside the machine.

-### Q32 — Did both succeed?
+## Q32 - Did both succeed?
 If one failed, what is the most likely reason?

 Command:
 ```